New Computer World

 Little Electronic Technologies (LET) was the largest software company of the time, best known for its Operating Systems (OS) and business applications.
-Their best known product being their graphics user interface (GUI) OS called Doors, as it provided doorways into all your other programs.
+Their best known product being their graphics user interface (GUI) OS called Doors, since it provided doorways into all your other programs.
 Their advertising people were good, with their main slogan of ‘LET Doors open your business up’ being a big hit.
 Their first operating system was a basic disk operating system called DiS, and they did well with this for over ten years.
 They also sold application software; a word processor, a spreadsheet, and others.
-In the mid 1990s they came out with their first GUI called Doors, which was the basic GUI OS for the home; a 16 bit OS for a desktop computer only.
+In the mid 1990s they came out with their first GUI called Doors, which was the basic GUI OS for the home; a 16 bit OS for a desktop computers only.
 At first it needed the installation of DiS, the next version didn’t need DiS.
 They soon introduced Business Doors with fully integrated network and domain modules to operate in a business Local Area Network (LAN).
 Both of these went through a number of versions which included some 16 to 32 bit upgrades.
 They were combined into one with Doors 2000, which had both a desktop and server version and was a full 32 bit OS.
-This was later followed with Excellent Doors desktop (in business and personal versions) with Server Doors being released as a separate server only version.
+This was later followed with Excellent Doors desktop (in business and personal versions) with Server Doors being released as a separate server-only version.
 In 2007 they released Lookout Doors, a 64 bit OS in a dozen different variations which caused a great confusion amongst the public while they tried to work out which version was best for them.

 LET had such a hold on the retail industry they lost several court cases for misuse of their position.
-This didn’t make them change their methods, just increased prices to cover the costs of multi-million dollar fines.
+This didn’t make them change their methods, they just increased their prices to cover the costs of the multi-million dollar fines.
 They gave hardware manufacturers large discounts on copies of Doors, provided the company sold a copy of Doors with every machine they made.
 Thus making Doors the most common OS in the world.
 By 2007 other OSs were gaining market share with much better products, but it was a very slow process to gain any market share.

 InLet was the biggest and richest Information Technology (IT) lobby group.
 Its founders and main funders were Integrated Networks and Little Electronic Technologies, thus the name - a combination of their initials.
 Many other smaller IT companies joined the lobby group to be insiders with them in regards to the politics and technical advances.